 Improving the Laws of the Game is can be great for football, but is always part of a public debate.
 Even referees don’t want the rules to change every season, which makes it sometimes more difficult to explain during football games.
 But I favour new experiments that make football quicker, more attractive and more fair.

-The ideas for improving the Laws of the Game:
+The 5 ideas for improving the Laws of the Game that will be tested:

 1. The self-pass